term7/RaspberryPi-USB-Privacy-Gadget/README.md

 }
 ```

-IMPORTANT: Change the value *ssid* to the network you want to connect to, and *psk* to the required Wifi password and adjust the country code to your location!
+IMPORTANT: Change the value *your-network* to the network you want to connect to, and *your-wifi-password* to the required Wifi password and adjust the country code (in this example *de*) to your location!

+Also before you insert the SD-card into your Raspberry Pi, you need to create a user and a password.
+The former standard user *pi* has been deprecated by the Rasperry Pi Foundation.
+Because we are doing a headless setup without desktop environment your user has to be created before the first boot.
+Execute these four commands to create your new user (replace *username* and *password* with a username and a password of your choice):

+`echo 'username:' > /Volumes/boot/tmp.txt`<br>
+`echo 'password' | openssl passwd -6 -stdin >> /Volumes/boot/tmp.txt`<br>
+`tr -d '\n' < /Volumes/boot/tmp.txt > /Volumes/boot/userconf.txt`<br>
+`rm /Volumes/boot/tmp.txt`

 Next insert the SD-Card into your Raspberry Pi and boot it up.
 There are several ways to find your Raspberry Pi on your local network.
 You could log into your router and look up its address.
-Another way is this command:<br>
+One way to find the Raspberry Pi on your network is this command:<br>
 `arp -a`

 Once you find the local IP address of your Pi, open a terminal window and connect via ssh, i.e.:<br>
-`ssh pi@192.168.8.168` (The default password is *raspberry*)

-Once you are logged in, update your Raspberry Pi:<br>
-`sudo apt update && sudo apt upgrade -y`
+`ssh username@192.168.8.168` (Username and password are the username and password you set up in the previous step).

 #### ADDITIONAL STEPS: